“The more you say briefly, the better the sound bite.”

 So how can you get the wah-wah out to write quotes that reporters will actually use?

-Find out how to write quotes that reporters will actually use at NOT Your Father’s News Release — our two-day PR-writing workshop on Sept.
-24-25, 2020, in Kansas City.
+Find out how to write quotes that reporters will actually use at NOT Your Father’s News Release our online PR-writing workshop from Aug.
+31 - Sept.
+28.